 - You can also get a Nitro Boost by timing your throttle on the start.

 - Little known trick is to use the Manual transmission, and in Neutral at a low speed, you rev the engine up and when it hits the "Orange" line (between yellow and red) you upshift into gear 1.
 You get a full on Nitro Boost this way, and it works at any time, not just at the start of the race.
 You need perfect timing, though, to get it.

 - Even Chrono Trigger gets in on this; the Racing Minigame gives you three "boosts" you can use.
 For some reason speed doesn't actually seem to matter, though, as you and Johnny will continually pass each other every second or two no matter what you do.
 The reason to use one is to slingshot yourself over the finish line at the last second; just make sure you're not directly behind Johnny at the time.

-- The Motor Storm games have a heat gauge that fills as you boost.
+- The Motor Storm games have a heat gauge that fills as you boost that you can use 10 seconds after the race has begun (5 in Apocalypse).
 If you go over the maximum, your vehicle explodes, although this can be exploited to break a tie at the last second by literally exploding over the finish line.

 - In EVE Online the microwarpdrive module works like this.
 Activating it gives the ship a massive speed boost, but the downside is that it drains enormous amounts of energy and generates a lot of heat, so it's best suited for short a period of extreme speed (contrast to the afterburner, which gives a smaller speed boost but is actually sustainable).
 Essential for any large ships armed with close range weapons, as their low acceleration and top speed would make it nearly impossible to reach firing range without it.